care-filledsupportformeg/cfs4m/README.md

 ## About

-This repository contains the source code for the official [Care-Filled Support for Meg](https://carefilledsupportformeg.com) website.
+This repository contains the source code for the official Care-Filled Support for Meg website.
 Our mission is to create a welcoming space for caregivers, families, and advocates-sharing our journey, building community, and empowering others to provide care filled with respect, dignity, and heart.

 ## Features

-- **Responsive Design:** Works on desktop, tablet, and mobile.
+- Responsive design for all devices
-- **Meet the Team:** Learn about Meagan and her dedicated caregivers.
+- Meet the Team: Learn about Meagan and her caregivers
-- **Services Overview:** Detailed descriptions of care services offered.
+- Services overview
-- **Join Our Team:** Information and application process for new caregivers.
+- Join Our Team: Application and info
-- **Contact Form:** Easy way to reach out or apply.
+- Contact form
-- **Social Media Integration:** Quick links to all major platforms.
+- Social media integration
-- **SEO Optimized:** Meta tags, sitemap, and robots.txt included.
+- SEO optimized (meta tags, sitemap, robots.txt)
-- **Accessible:** Follows best practices for accessibility.
+- Accessibility best practices

 ## Project Structure